digitalrebar/doc/deployment/install/linux.rst

 Run-In-System for Linux System
 ==============================

-This is for Lnstall in linux systems that are already out provisioned or to take over an existing Linux system.
+This is for install in linux systems that are already out provisioned or to take over an existing Linux system.

 Follow the ../install.rst steps to checkout the DigitalRebar code and RackN deploy.